dkvz/win-personal-shortcuts/README.md

 ## Configure
 - Copy `.env.example` as `.env` and edit the variables.
 Backslashes have to be escaped in Windows paths.

+## Building
+Embedding the resources (well, just the one icon) requires having "windres.exe" which I think is part of the MSVC toolchain.

+When using the GNU compiler like I do, you have to download MinGW64 and add the bin folder of it in your PATH.

 ## Keyboard lib
 - Looks promising: https://github.com/obv-mikhail/InputBot